Work

 Visible state

-The most important UX bet was visibility.
-At any moment, an investor should be able to read what they'd filtered, how many results that produced, and how to get back to zero without thinking about it.
+At any point, an investor should be able to see what they'd filtered, how many results that produced, and how to clear everything without thinking about it.

 Active filter state — chips, live count, and reset